 If you would like to extend yourself with some more detailed information and complex ideas, search Britannica School: High Level (Level 3), below.
 High is ideal for students in Years 9 to 12.
 High level also offers Primary sources, eBooks and historical Britannica Year in Review supplemental articles.

-If you would like to go back to basics, search Britannica Schools: Elementary Level (Level 1).
-Elementary is perfectly suited to younger students or students who would like more broad information before they dive deeper into a topic.
+If you would like to go back to basics, search Britannica Schools: Primary.
+Primary is perfectly suited to younger students or students who would like more broad information before they dive deeper into a topic.